MorGuux/OpenFFBSharp/README.md

 # OpenFFBSharp - C# client to interact with an OpenFFBoard

+#### Designed to be used with an OpenFFBoard.
+More info at https://github.com/Ultrawipf/OpenFFBoard

 There are two methods of communication to an OpenFFBoard, HID and Serial.
 Each method has its own benefits and drawbacks, which you may wish to consider.
 Changing between the two communication methods requires very little code changes.

 | Communication | Benefits | Drawbacks | General use case |